-The November challenge is a little different than the one in April.
+The November challenge is a little different than the one in April in that the ultimate goal is to collect the poems into a chapbook-sized manuscript of 10-20 pages of poetry.
 The guidelines in this post should help guide you through the month.

 Here are the basics of the November PAD Chapbook Challenge: